 Check Price at REI

-|Pros||Interior lights, stylish, dual-side opening||Sleek, large capacity, dual-opening, flat bottom||Easiest to install, ergonomic handle, sleek design||Great handle, cool appearance, less expensive||Relatively inexpensive, easy to attach, convenient to use||Well-priced, decent looking, fits long skis and snowboards|
+|Pros||Interior lights, felt-lined interior, stylish, dual-side opening||Sleek, large capacity, dual-opening, flat bottom||Great value, easy to install, dual-opening||Relatively inexpensive, easy to attach, convenient to use||Well-priced, decent looking, fits long skis and snowboards|

-|Cons||Expensive, floor liner might not be for everyone||No integrated light, dedicated tool required for install||Pricey||Frustrating installation||Won’t fit longer skis, longer crossbar spans can be problematic for install||Not the easiest to install, less convenient|
+|Cons||Extremely expensive, floor liner might not be for everyone||No integrated light, dedicated tool required for install||Limited to <170cm skis/boards, not the sleekest look||Won’t fit longer skis, longer crossbar spans can be problematic for install||Not the easiest to install, less convenient|

-|Bottom Line||This is the cargo carrier for you if you want all the bells and whistles and don’t mind paying for it||If you are looking for a premium cargo box that's easy to use with plenty of room, this is our strong recommendation||An excellent, high-end cargo box that excels in every category||An exceptional value because of its top-notch user friendly design||If you are searching for bargain cargo box and don’t need to transport longer skis and boards, then this is a great option|
+|Bottom Line||This is the cargo carrier for you if you want all the bells and whistles and don’t mind paying for it||If you are looking for a premium cargo box that's easy to use with plenty of room, this is our strong recommendation||If you are searching for a cargo box without busting your budget, then we highly recommend this option||If you are searching for a well-priced cargo box and don’t need to transport longer skis and boards, then this is a great option||If you want to transport skis and snowboards on top of your car without spending a ton, this is a great option|

-|Ease Of Use (40%)|
+|Ease of Use (40%)|

-|Volume||13 cu ft||16 cu ft||18 cu ft||16 cu ft||14 cu ft|
+|Volume||13 cu ft||16 cu ft||14 cu ft||14 cu ft||11 cu ft|

 |Maximum Ski Length||185 cm||180 cm||170 cm||140 cm||210 cm|

 Our Analysis and Test Results